Ambivalence (Neon Genesis Evangelion): Themes

 According to official filmbooks on Neon Genesis Evangelion, in "Ambivalence", which is the second episode of a trilogy focusing on the Forth Child, Toji Suzuhara, there are dramatic depictions of the psychology of the Evangelion characters.
+Writer Álvaro Arbonés noted the first half of "Ambivalence" deals with everyday life with a sense of gravity, while the second half is full of misunderstandings and unsaid things; all the characters and viewers know who the new pilot is, and the whole episode ends with a catastrophe.
+Protoculture Addicts noted this story arc "pushes the horror to a paroxysm as yet unattainned in the series".
 The episode focuses on relationships between the protagonists and the violence of the battle against Bardiel.
-The episode's Japanese title "Life and Death Decisions" suggests Gendo and Shinji come to different conclusions, and Shinji must decide whether to kill or be killed.
 According to critic Kenneth Lee, Toji helps Rei realize she has a purpose during the scene in which Toji confronts her on the rooftop of Tokyo-3 school.
 Rei becomes aware of her feelings toward Shinji by talking to Toji, while Hikari tells Asuka about her feelings for Toji.
 Asuka's pride is wounded because of Toji's selection as an Eva pilot; after the shock of discovering his selection, she verbally attacks Toji.
 Toji exhibits a sense of duty toward his sister that is comparable to the Japanese concept of giri (義理).
 Moreover, as noted by Newtype magazine, in one scene in "Ambivalence", Kaji claims mutual understanding is an illusion arguing with Shinji; according to the filmbooks, this sentence is an essential sentence for understanding Neon Gensis Evangelion.
+For Anime Feminsit website writers, Kaji is framed as "a role model" for Shinji in this story arc.
+Writer Hans-Georg Eilenberger also noted Shinji admits he doesn't understand adults at the end of the conversation, so "children and adults are struggling to have even an incomplete understanding of each other".